theVDude/BlaseballCompact/index.md

 ### BIG SCREEN Blaseball + Compact BSB
 ![Compact BSB](images/compactbsb.png)

+## Consumer Contrast

+I thought I could help make the CONSUMERS stand out a bit more!
+After you've got stylish installed, you can [click here to install Consumer Contrast](styles/sharkglow.user.css) which should (hopefully) work with any (or no) userstyles!
+Works in light mode too!
+Screenshots coming in the future!

-There are a few small issues that haven't bothered me enough to fix, but I'll work on getting fixed up now that I'm sharing this!
-If you notice anything, feel free to message me at thevdude#6881 on discord and I'll try to take a look at it. :) Stay safe :)
+If you notice any issues feel free to message me at thevdude#6881 on discord and I'll try to take a look at it. :) Stay safe :)